yussypu/database/DECISIONS.md

 - **Pro:** Efficient range queries for GC
 - **Con:** Higher memory overhead than Vec for small chains

-**Note:** This decision was superseded by ADR-025 which replaced the in-memory BTreeMap with engine-backed storage.
+**Note:** This decision was superseded by ADR-025 which replaced the in memory BTreeMap with engine backed storage.

 ---